 History of American Education

-Reinventing (with) Theory in Rhetoric and Writing Studies: Essays in Honor of Sharon Crowley will collect 18 essays that take up and extend the inventive practice of theorizing that characterizes so much of Sharon Crowley’s work.
-The goal of this collection is to continue reinventing the field of rhetoric and writing studies with new theorizing that gets us to see differently, discover new possibilities for thought and action, and potentially effect change in the field and beyond.
+Reinventing (with) Theory in Rhetoric & Writing Studies collects 16 essays that take up and extend the inventive practice that characterizes Sharon Crowley’s work.
+The goal of this collection is to reinvent rhetoric and writing studies with new theorizing that gets us to see differently, discover new possibilities for thought & action, and effect change in the field & beyond.